ItaiAxelrad/hurricane-forecast-verification/README.md

 #### Coastal Flooding

 During a storm event, coastal flooding is by far the greatest threat to life and property along the coastline.
 Storm surges as well as precipitation and river flow during hurricanes contribute to this flooding.
 A storm surge is a rising of the sea as a result of atmospheric pressure changes and wind associated with a storm.
 Coastal flooding and surges depend on the intensity of a storm, its size, speed, angle of approach, and landfall location.
-Slow and larger but weaker hurricanes such can cause higher storm surge and flooding.
+Slow and larger but weaker hurricanes can cause higher storm surge and flooding.
 Greater storm surges occur when storms make a perpendicular approach toward the coastline as opposed to those that travel parallel to the coastline.
 Storm surges of Category 5 hurricanes can reach more than 12 meters and span several hundred miles while coastal flooding can reach tens of miles inland.
 Buildings, levees, wetlands, sand dunes, and barrier islands can reduce storm surges and flooding, but at the same time they may be damaged or destroyed during severe storms.
 Levees are designed to withstand impacts of storms, but poorly designed levees may fail when confronted with strong hurricanes.
 Storm surge values are no longer assigned to a hurricane of a given intensity due to variations in water depth and topography in different coastal regions.
 Nonetheless, they present high risks along the Atlantic and Gulf Coast where many densely populated regions lie below sea level.

 Hurricanes have played an important role in transforming Louisiana’s barrier islands and have caused up to 90% of shoreline retreat.
 Hurricanes are the dominant factors in causing erosion, reduction in elevation, fragmentation, and migration on Louisiana’s beaches and islands.
 An example of one of the most devastating storms to strike the coast of Louisiana is Hurricane Andrew in 1992.
 The peak's significant wave height exceeded 9 meters and severe overwash and breaching occurred along over 100 kilometers of the barrier island coastline.
 Beach face retreat of approximately 25 meters was evident for two years following Hurricane Andrew which also removed all the sand from the beach face of Trinity Island and caused widespread sediment deposition (Stone et al., 1997).
 Due to the damage of barrier islands and coastal retreat, larger waves are predicted to undergo a gradual landward shift.
 Predictions of future waves and storm surges indicate wave heights between 1 and 2 meters can be anticipated as far inland as New Orleans.

 #### Marine Ecosystems

 Other impacts caused by hurricanes include damage to marine ecosystems.
 Areas vulnerable to hurricanes receive prodigious amounts of rainfall during storm events.
 This generates large runoff volumes which are discharged to streams and canals.
 Hurricane events thus cause a drastic change in water levels in the impacted areas.
 The high stream discharges combined with wind-suspended sediments reduce salinities and water transparency in lagoons and estuaries, decreasing the water quality and fish activity (Steward et al., 2006).
 Severe water quality loss can follow a hurricane as a result of sedimentation and large volumes of runoff.
-Hypoxia is a common issue as large concentrations of nutrients flow into freshwater channels.
+Hypoxia (oxygen deficiency in a biotic environment) is a common issue as large concentrations of nutrients flow into freshwater channels.
 Damage to vegetation and fish life can take a significant amount of time to recover and may have lasting effects on the hydrology of an ecosystem.

 Hurricane events can have a drastic effect on the hydrology of the affected areas, which can lead to catastrophic results for the people who live there.
 Water level rise and storm surges can flood low lying areas, causing millions of dollars of damage.
 Destruction of marine ecosystems harm the fish life in the area.
 Wetlands are being considered as a potential component of flood protection by lowering surges as they propagate inland from the coast (Wansley et al., 2009).
 Also methods to quantify the effect of wetlands on coastal surge levels are not fully comprehensive and the degree to which wetlands attenuate surge is highly debatable, some studies have shown that wetlands do have the potential to reduce surges.
 As coastal areas are highly likely to be eroded or damaged due to storm waves, it is increasingly important to find solutions to reduce the impacts of high storm events on the population.
 Coastal protection systems should consider both engineered systems, such as strong levees designed to withstand the impacts of strong hurricanes and high flood events, and natural features, such as wetlands.